 The camp is located at 25 DAVID Plummer Rd, Raymond, Maine. directions and a packing list can be found on the FAQ page of the website.

 More information coming soon,

 Below is the camp roster.
 It is organized by last name of the camper.
 The far left column is the cabin assignment.
-The number after the cabin name is meaningless (camelot1 and camelot4 are both in the cabin Camelot).

 Please check that your camper is listed correctly below.
 If you can't find your camper, the most common situation is that they are listed under the parent name.